21st June 2019

 What should you do to prepare?

-All businesses involved in the construction industry should review their supply chains to consider how they will be impacted by the changes.
-It will be important to identify the categories of supplies which may be subject to the new “reverse charge” rules and making sure your accounting systems are updated accordingly.
+Using our VAT reverse charge flow chart and our practical steps to take guide, you should review your supply chains to consider how they will be impacted by the changes.
+It is important to identify your contracts with sub-contractors and customers which may be subject to the new reverse charge rules and making sure your accounting systems are updated accordingly.
 Contracts for services between sub-contractors and contractors may need to be reviewed and updated.

 We can help